fungal-lang/spore-print/README.md

 ## License

-This project is licensed under the GPL-3 license.
+This project is licensed under the MIT license.

 ## Contribution